HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf221.md

 ### Setting a cache header for WCM GET REST APIs

 === "Containers"
     You can configure a cache header for GET requests for unauthenticated users.
-Configuring cache headers result to better performance and cachability.
+Configuring cache headers results in better performance and cachability.
 For more information, see [Cache headers for WCM REST V2](../../manage_content/wcm_development/wcm_rest_v2/wcm_rest_v2_starting.md#cache-headers-for-wcm-rest-v2).

 === "On-Premises"
     You can configure a cache header for GET requests for unauthenticated users.
-Configuring cache headers result to better performance and cachability.
+Configuring cache headers results in better performance and cachability.
 For more information, see [Cache headers for WCM REST V2](../../manage_content/wcm_development/wcm_rest_v2/wcm_rest_v2_starting.md#cache-headers-for-wcm-rest-v2).

 ### Retrieving multiple content items in one REST call through a list of UUIDs